djhshih/swl/new.md

 - nested arrays beyond the direct result of `map`
 - multi-array zip/map semantics beyond what is needed for CWL scatter lowering
 - arbitrary synthesis of complex CWL `valueFrom` / `linkMerge` expressions
-- runtime/input surface syntax for external users to supply `[rec]` batches
+- runtime/input surface syntax for external users to supply `tab` batches

 ---